 For well over thirty years people have been trekking to Skegness in Lincolnshire during the summer to attend what is now the country’s biggest exhibition of Meccano models.
 Organised by a willing band of volunteers from the NMMG this premier event draws people from many British and foreign clubs.

 Your Committee is pleased to announce that SkegEx 2020 is continuing with its new mid -week slot and in 2020 it will be on Wednesday & Thursday 27/28 May (schools’ half-term holiday) with usual set – up on 26 May.
-Plans will be made – and announced later – for a buffet or similar event on the Wednesday evening.
+Plans are being made for a dinner on the Wednesday evening.
+See the next page for details.

 The booking enables us to remain in the part of the town that attracts tourists and allows us to use the considerable scope and reach of the Embassy’s publicity machine.
 At the same time hire costs will enable us to live within our means with the £10 table fee.